jpaximadas/YeeNet/README.md

 3. Leave 3.3 volts on the ST-Link programmer disconnected.

 # TODO
+1. Work on packet handler
     1. Test un-acked packets
+    2. How do acks affect the packet handler when working with unacked packets
+    3. Does TX snooze feature work?
+    4. Prevent packet_handler from dereferencing tx_pkt null pointer immediately after setup when RX'ing a nack?
+    5. Provide higher layers function to move location of rx_pkt pointer in packet_handler
 2. Write packet router
-3. Implement USB and phase out UART
+3. Implement USB and retain UART functionality
 4. Write up documentation
+5. Guard fprintf debug lines using seperate defines to enable debug for different files
 5. Improve backoff_rng in packet_handler so it doesn't exhaust the entropy pool quickly
 6. Improve organization of hardware setup
+7. Start repo for user interface (use dear imgui)
+8. Add SX127x FSK functionality to modem_xl.c

 # Obtaining a breakout board